yanlin-duan/yanlin-duan.github.io/_posts/2017-03-07-cheatsheatappliedML.md

 ---
-title: "My Cheatsheet for Applied Machine Learning Class"
+title: "My Review Note for Applied Machine Learning (First Half)"
 excerpt: "Summarizes what we have learnt so far."
 excerpt_separator: "<!--more-->"
 categories: